rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 ### Network Response 4xx and 5xx

-- If writeKey is wrong and app data also gets deleted then a new config cannot retrieve with the wrong write key. in the case of an app, data is present, SDK will retrieve the older config but throw the “Wrong WriteKey.
-Aborting” error while flush events to the server.
+- If the WriteKey of the source passed to the SDK is in-correct, it will get a 400 from dataplane and will abort immediately.

 - For other types of network errors (i.e. Invalid Data Plane URL), SDK will try to flush the events to the server every 1 second, 2 seconds, 3 seconds, and so on